hx-natthawat/mu-monte-carlo-testing-projects/README.md

 git commit -m "Initial commit"
 ```

-The included `.gitignore` is configured for Python projects, excluding:

-- Python cache and compiled files
-- Virtual environments
-- Jupyter checkpoints
-- IDE and OS-specific files
+## Output Analysis

+The simulation provides:

+- Visual representation of potential price paths
+- Statistical measures of price distribution:
+  - Expected future price
+  - Price range with 90% confidence interval
+  - Volatility measures through standard deviation

 ## License

 This project is available for educational and research purposes.
+The implementation is designed for academic understanding of Monte Carlo methods in financial forecasting.